Toyota Land Cruiser SUV

 - Poor boot space with seven seats in place

 - Not as comfortable as Land Rover Discovery

-"Mighty off road ability and total mechanical dependability make the Land Cruiser a top choice for anyone considering a journey to the ends of the earth.
-However, it lacks the comfort and versatility of rivals like the Land Rover Discovery 4."
+"Mighty off road ability and good reliability make the Toyota Land Cruiser a bulletproof 4x4, but it lacks the comfort of rivals like the Land Rover Discovery 4."

 Tonka-toy looks and incredible mechanical toughness make the Land Cruiser a popular choice for drivers who are planning big adventures off-road.
 If it's gadgets galore you’re after, though, you won’t be disappointed, as the cabin is well equipped, with satellite navigation, air-conditioning and electric windows standard on top-specification models.
 Inside, the interior looks and feels a little dated, but at least there's a new dashboard that gathers together all those easy to use controls in a smart looking fashion.
 Chunky indicator stalks and heater controls are in keeping with the car's no-nonsense image.

 MPG, running costs & CO2

 Relatively low CO2 figures should help out with your tax bills

 The big 3.0-litre four-cylinder engine returns up to 34.8mpg - equivalent to 214g/km of CO2.
 That's comparatively little for such a big engine, and will help keep tax bills low.
 Insurance is high, but as this car is so reliable you can trust that servicing and maintenance costs will be reasonable.
 Just make sure you budget for replacement tyres and clutches if you plan on off-roading, or towing.
 Both activities are sure to wear the car more quickly.

 Interior & comfort

 No squeaks and rattles, but comfort is disappointing